patmendoza6745/mendoza-patrick-portfolio/README.md

 # Mendoza-Patrick-Portfolio
-A professional website to showcase my projects, experience, and knowledge as a Software Engineer.
+## A professional website to showcase my projects, experience, and knowledge as a Software Engineer.
-# Tech sack: React, Node.js, Firebase
+### Tech Stack: React, Node.js, Firebase